-As the year 2017 makes way for 2018, are you dreading getting back to the grind, or are you excited to crush it in the new year?
+As the year 2017 makes way for 2018, are you dreading getting back to the grind, or are you excited to crush the biggest healthcare challenges in the new year?
 After all, when you’ve gone to all of the holiday parties, sung Jingle Bell Rock, and swept away all of the confetti, you get to choose how you approach that fresh page on the calendar.

 When it comes to healthcare pricing and insurance coverage, many patients experience information overload.
 But at least with insurance, they can be confident that they’re getting the best prices on their prescriptions…right?